Updated: March 7, 2026

 We’re walking you through the different sections of your Tier 1 and 2 annual PERS statement to give you all the details you need for making informed financial planning decisions.

-For the purposes of this tutorial, we’ll be referencing a 2020 PERS Tier 1 & 2 Annual Statement.
+We’ll be looking at a sample PERS Tier 1 & 2 Annual Statement.

 Below that, you’ll see your first hire date, membership date, and job classification.

-Your membership date differs from your first hire date in that instead of representing the first day you began work, it tells you when you were first eligible for PERS retirement contributions.
+Your membership date differs from your first hire date in that it represents the first day you were eligible for PERS retirement contributions, rather than the day you began work.
 For most, the membership date will fall about six months after their first hire date.
-For Tier Two members, you may be able to “purchase” your six month waiting period.
+For Tier Two members, you may be able to “purchase” your six-month waiting period.
 This is done when you establish your retirement date.

-Your pension information is the first part of your retirement benefit.
-It tells you what you currently have in your Tier 1 pension.
+The pension section tells you what you currently have in your Tier One or Two pension.
 The statement is based on information from your employer and annual earnings credited as of Dec.
 31 of the prior year.
 It is not based on the date you receive the statement.

 There are two possible types of accounts here:

-- A variable account, which has an earnings rate based on market fluctuations
+- A variable account – You can opt into a Variable Annuity Program (VAP), which has an earnings rate based on market fluctuations.

 The pension portion of your benefit is called a defined benefit pension.
 This means your pension is not set by the balance of your account but based on a formula.

-The second part of your retirement benefit is called the Individual Account Program, or IAP.
-This is may be funded by you or your employer.
-Usually 6% goes into the IAP, unless your salary is above the monthly threshold.
+The second part of your retirement benefit is the Individual Account Program (IAP).
+This may be funded by you or your employer.
+Usually, 6% goes into the IAP, unless your salary exceeds the monthly threshold.

 This section can tell you your IAP account balance, average return, and target date funds.
-Your target date is automatically set based on your birth year, but you can request to change that target date in order to invest more or less aggressively.
+As of 2018, your target date is automatically set based on your birth year, but you can request to change that target date in order to invest more or less aggressively.

 When you retire and receive your pension, you’ll also have options for what to do with your IAP.
 You could: